Jagged Intelligence and Enterprise AI

 Jagged intelligence becomes clearer when read as a data and evaluation problem

 Performance peaks rarely appear by accident.
-They usually emerge where data is well curated, the task is narrow, the objective is legible to the machine, and the evaluation framework resembles the real workflow.
+They usually emerge when data is well-curated, the task is narrow, the objective is machine-readable, and the evaluation framework resembles the real workflow.
 Performance gaps, by contrast, often point to weak grounding, sparse domain coverage, poor multilingual balance, missing feedback loops, or benchmarks that bear little resemblance to production.

 Benchmarks remain useful, though never sufficient